 With a great spring, Superman crashed through the heavy bars as if they were silk threads. ly, a scream knifed out of the darkness and the girl vanished-gone in the fog-bound night.
-Superman's eyes cut the darkness and his keen eyes immediately traced that terrified cry for help.

-He reached the spot where the mys-

-He reached the spot where the mys-terious girl had vanished when- "Great Scott!
+Superman's eyes cut the darkness and his keen eyes immediately traced that terrified cry for He reached the spot where the mysterious girl had vanished when- "Great Scott!
 There she is-caught in a huge quicksand hole!
-It's drag-ging her down!"
-Wasting no time, he jumped into the death-pit-a trap from which no ordi-nary mortal could ever hope to emerge alive.
+It's dragging her down!"
+Wasting no time, he jumped into the death pit a tron from which no ordinate. death-pit-a trap from which no ordideath-pit-a trap from which ho ordi-nary mortal could ever hope to emerge alive.
 The girl was sinking fast.
 Even Superman was forced to struggle desperately.
 His great muscles bulged with the tremendous strain.
 "I'm getting there," he grunted, "slowly-now.
 Made it!
-But not by much. ..." much.
+But not by much..."

-much. . . ."
 Minutes later, the girl sat in the car with Kent and Jimmy.
-Grateful to the man who had saved her life, she told him everything she knew: She was Chickie Lorimer and, just as astute Perry White had suspected, she was working with the Yellow Mask.
-A man with a vicious, perverted criminal brain which stopped at noth-ing.
+Grateful to the man who had saved her life, she told him everything she knew: She was Chickie Lorimer and, just a satuta Perry.
+White had supported as astute Perry White had suspected, she was working with the Yellow Mask.
+A man with a vicious, perverted criminal brain which stopped at nothing.
 The Mask had made Parkway Tower his headquarters.
 He worked there alone with a watchman and a radio operator.
-The operator was the key to the disappearance of the jewelkey to the disappearance of the jewelcarrying transport planes.
-As the planes approached the airport and passed the Tower which was always on their route, waiting to be directed in on the beam, the Mask's operator sent out false beams, ten times as strong as the correct directional signals.

-Unsuspecting, the pilots followed directions-they couldn't depend on their own vision since the marshes near the Tower regularly cloaked the near the lower regularly cloaked the ground in fog.
+The operator was the radio operator.
+The operator was the key to the disappearance of the jewel-carrying transport planes.
+As the planes approached the airport and passed the Tower which was always on their route, waiting to be directed in on the beam, the Mask's operator sent out false beams, ten times as strong as the correct directional strong as the correct directional signals.
+Unsuspecting, the pilots followed directions-they couldn't depend on directions-they couldn't depend on their own vision since the marshes near the Tower regularly cloaked the ground in fog.
 And those directions inevitably led to a crash-in quick-sand!
 Before the planes disappeared from human sight forever, the Mask's men, working with devilish speed, stripped them of their jeweled cargoes.
 Then they sank into the eternal darkness of the quicksand-carrying their crew with them.
 Now she came to the weird climax of her story.
 Married, unknowing, to a thief, she had been forced into a life of crime.
-She had been success-ful-but that was not enough for happiness.
-She needed a new life-a new piness.
+She had been successful-but that was not enough for happiness.
 She needed a new life-a new beginning.
 She had risked everything to get it.
-Worming her way into the confidence of the Mask, she had- to-night-forced him at the point of her gun to turn over to her every jewel he had stolen.
+Worming her way into the confidence of the Mask, she had-to-night-forced him at the point of her gun to turn over to her every jewel he had stolen.
+In that suitcase lay a he had stolen.
 In that suitcase lay a treasure worth millions!

-She had fled from Superman only because she thought he was one of the because she thought he was one of the Mask's henchmen sent to stop her.
-Superman realized that here, at last, was an opportunity to lure the Mask into a trap that would place him be-hind bars for life.
+She had fled from Superman only because she thought he was one of the Mask's henchmen sent to stop her.
+Superman realized that here, at last, was an opportunity to lure the Mask into a tran that would place him here. into a trap that would place him behind bars for life.
 Hurrying Jimmy and the girl into his car, he sped back to the city and set the wheels of his daring plan turning.
-With the co-operation of the Police

-Commissioner, every newspaper was given the (Continued on page 76)
+With the co-operation of the Police Commissioner, every newspaper was given the (Continued on page 76) Sunday